-Mr. Weber was not an NEO in either fiscal 2020 or 2019.
+Mr. Olson was not an NEO in fiscal 2021 or 2020.
+Mr. Weber was not an NEO in fiscal 2020.

+Reflects base salary earned in each applicable period.
 Reflects the aggregate grant date fair value of options and restricted stock in accordance with ASC 718.
 The ultimate payout value may be significantly more or less than the amounts shown, and could be zero, depending on the price of our common stock at the end of the restricted period or the expiration of stock options.